hallissons/algorithms/README.md

 Basic type of algorithm used to search elements in a graph, finding all the connected elements.
 It has running time of O(n+m) and has several motivations:

 - Find bottleneks in a physical computer network.
 - Compute the shortest path between two elements e.g.: "The Bacon number".
+But only if each edge weight is equal to "1".
 - Compute a path based on a sequence of decisions.

 One of the main advantages of the BFS is that it can compute the shortest path between two elements just maintaining the level of each vertex while visiting the graph.